PhilTKamp/local-rag-workshop/README.md

 exit
 ```

+Note that these can be pulled via the web interface that ollama presents.
+Specifically with OllamaSharp you can do this in C# directly.

 # Final Clean Up

 All changes to the code and repo can be cleared up by running `git reset --hard main` which will return you to the initial state of the `main` branch.